 Our finance costs represent the transaction cost of the issuance of convertible redeemable preferred shares in June 2012.
 For the year ended December 31, 2012, our finance costs represented 0.5% of our revenue.
-We have not incurred any finance cost for interest bearing indebtedness during the Track Record Period.
+We have not incurred any finance cost for interest bearing indebtedness during the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013.
 Our finance income represents interest income on a short-term investment as part of our cash management strategy, which is a RMB-denominated structured deposit with a maturity period of 90 days.
 The minimum deposit amount is RMB100 million and neither us or the bank has the right to terminate the investment before maturity.
 The annual interest rate of such deposit is guaranteed at the rate of 2.7% and linked to commodity prices, floating within the range of 2.7% to 3.9%.
 The principal is also guaranteed and will be repaid to us together with the interest upon maturity.
 For the six months ended June 30, 2013, our finance income represented 0.3% of our revenue.